Pectin vs. Gelatin Gummies: A Complete Comparison for Candy Makers

 Agar-Agar:

 Agar-agar, a red algae extract, boasts powerful gelling strength and is perfect for firm, heat-resistant candies.
 It might need extra TLC (think double boiling) to activate its setting powers.
-It's suitable for complex-designed silicone molds.
+It's suitable for complex-designed square silicone molds.

 Another algae-based gelling agent, carrageenan, offers a variety of textures depending on the type used.